racslabs/racs/README.md

 ## Why Use RACS?

-Audio needs more than generic storage.
+Audio deserves more than generic storage.

 RACS is built for systems where audio is dynamic, time-indexed, and performance-critical.
 It replaces complex pipelines and slow object stores with a single, purpose-built engine for fast, precise, and reliable audio access.

-When you need to handle audio as data — not files — RACS is the right tool.
+When you need to treat audio as data — not files — RACS is the right tool.

 ## ⚠️ MVP Stage